It’s one of the greatest mysteries of the modern workforce:

 If you ever find yourself overseeing employees who take on tasks you haven’t had an opportunity to do yourself, don’t panic.
 Proficiency comes in many forms, and empathy can be developed in different ways.

 Consider the stories of beloved leaders like Bozoma Saint John, who got behind the wheel during her time at Uber, and Howard Schultz, who famously places a premium on self-renewal and reinvention.
 These individuals took the time to see work through the eyes of employees themselves, and to ensure their voices would be heard.

 You don’t have to be an executive at a multi-billion-dollar company to learn from these examples, of course.
-The managers in Emplify’s study took similar steps with their own teams.
+The managers in 15five’s study took similar steps with their own teams.
 For instance: One team leader at a custom concrete business regularly joined staff at construction sites; another took time to learn the technology her marketing employees use on a daily basis.

 We go into detail on these and other recommendations in our latest report: The Qualities of Effective Managers.
-This resource reveals important research for all managers, whether people leaders or C-suite visionaries.
+This resource reveals important research for all people management, whether people leaders or C-suite visionaries.
 If you’d like actionable tips you can use to increase proficiency within your organization’s teams, I highly recommend giving it a read.